Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Google Workspace users can access Gemini AI to generate and export text in Docs and data in Sheets.
-Google is also expanding AI features across other tools, such as Gmail and Google Analytics, to compete with platforms like ChatGPT.
+Google Workspace users can access Gemini AI to generate and refine content in Docs, analyze data in Sheets and draft emails in Gmail.
+Google is also expanding AI features across its ecosystem — including tools like Google Analytics — as it competes with platforms like ChatGPT.

 Agility Writer

-• Pricing: Starting at $25 a month for 40 credits; AI articles cost two to four credits
+• Pricing: Starting at $28 per month for 40 credits

-• Free trial: No, but it offers 13 credits for a $1 trial sign-up
+• Free trial: No, but it offers a $1 trial with limited credits

 Agility Writer is one of the more advanced AI copywriting platforms available; however, new users may face a steep learning curve due to its extensive range of features.

 You can choose from various AI models, including ChatGPT, Claude, Mistral and DeepSeek, to generate blogs and articles.
-With real-time internet access, the platform can analyze specific competitor pages and produce content that matches or surpasses them in terms of relevance, quality and depth — a crucial way to stand out from the competition.
+With real-time internet access, the platform can analyze competitor pages targeting the same keywords and produce content designed to match or surpass them in terms of relevance, quality and depth — a useful way to help your content stand out from the competition in search results.
 It also supports multiple brand voices and lets you define content length, tone, audience, point of view, reading level and even intro and conclusion style.
 We like that you can provide YouTube links and have Agility Writer turn them into full articles.

 Thakkar noted that while Agility Writer can be efficient for high-volume content, it still requires human refinement: “[It’s] solid if you’re bulk-producing articles, but treat it like a first draft — not the final say,” Thakkar cautioned.